5werk/docker-dashd/DASH_TUTORIAL.md

 ```bash
 masternode start [your wallet password]
 ```
 If successful, you will see a message like *"successfully started masternode"*.
+If you have problems, run `sudo tail -f /var/dash/debug.log`.

 ***Congratulations!
 You successfully setup your dash masternode!***